-Whether we are 25 or 75, a health crisis can change life as we know it seemingly overnight.
+Whether we are 25 or 75, a health crisis can change life as we know it, seemingly overnight.
 Each individual has a unique web of interconnected relationships and needs that feed and shape their life.
-We all need social connection, healthcare, emotional support, food & shelter, etc. The impact of an injury or diagnosis can ripple out leaving no aspect of life untouched.
+We all need social connection, healthcare, emotional support, food & shelter, etc. The impact of an injury or diagnosis can ripple out, leaving no aspect of life untouched.
 While there may be a great deal of anxiety and more questions than answers in the midst of a crisis, it is crucial to build a care team that can support you and your family.
-When we acknowledge and operate as though we are not alone in crisis, we have a greater chance of making good choices, creatively problem solving, and protecting our mental and physical well-being.
+When we acknowledge and operate as though we are not alone in crisis, we have a greater chance of making good choices, creatively problem solve, and protect our mental and physical well-being.

-When thinking of professionals for your care team, some may be given to you and some you may choose to invite to your team.
-It is important to choose individuals who can listen well to the nuances of your story and have gone down this road before with other families experiencing your particular trauma such as:
+When thinking of professionals for your care team, some may be given to you and others you may choose to invite.
+It is important to choose individuals who have had experience with other families dealing with:

 - Alzheimer’s Disease or Other Dementias